Registration for the 2021-2022 season will begin July 20, 2021. Information below has not been updated.

 There are three training seasons:

-- Cross-Country/Base Season – September to October
+Cross-Country/Base Season – September to October

-- Indoor Season: November to March/April
+Indoor Season: November to March/April

-- Outdoor Season – April to July
+Outdoor Season – April to July

 At each session, there will be two running workouts – one for those running the cross-country races (either at Provincials or school meets) and a second for sprinters/hurdlers/jumpers/throwers.
 The latter who train during the base training season will have a huge advantage over those athletes who wait and join us for the start of the indoor season (November).
-Sprinters will work on base training, strength conditioning and running form.
+Sprinters will work on base training, strength conditioning, and running form.

 The training times for Cross-Country/Base Season:

-Beginning September 19th, 2018
+Beginning September 9, 2020

 The group moves indoors in early November.
-In the indoor season, training becomes more event specific Athletes will begin to practice age appropriate progressions for most events including long jump, high jump, shotput, hurdles, sprints and distance.
-Competitions will be in Calgary, Edmonton and other locations around Alberta.
+In the indoor season, training becomes more event–specific Athletes will begin to practice age–appropriate progressions for most events, including long jump, high jump, shot put, hurdles, sprints, and distance.
+Competitions will be in Calgary, Edmonton, and other locations around Alberta.
 The season culminates with Alberta Indoor Provincial Championships.

-Mondays 6:00-8:00 pm at Jack Simpson Track – U of C
+Monday 6:30-8:30 pm Jack Simpson Track – U of C

-Wednesdays 6:30-8:30 pm at Repsol Center (Formerly Talisman)
+Wednesday 6:30-8:30 pm Repsol Center (Formerly Talisman)

-Thursdays 6:00-8:00 pm at Jack Simpson Track – U of C
+Thursday 6:30-8:30 pm Jack Simpson Track – U of C

-Saturdays 9:00-11:00 at Repsol Center
+Saturday 9:00-11:00 am Repsol Center

 The Saturday practice will not run every week and will be based on the technical needs of the athletes and the competition schedule.

-Outdoor Season (April to end of season)
+Outdoor Season – April to end of season

-In April, the group moves outdoors where the training becomes even more event specific and the athletes will attend more meets.
+In April, the group moves outdoors where the training becomes even more event-specific, and the athletes will attend more meets.
 Athletes will have the opportunity to try out for provincial and national teams.
 The length of the outdoor season depends on the ability of the athlete.
-The competitive season for most athletes will finish towards the end of July with the Alberta Outdoor Provincial Championships with some athletes attending Youth National Championships usually held the second week of August.
+The competitive season for most athletes will finish towards the end of July with the Alberta Outdoor Provincial Championships, with some athletes attending Youth National Championships usually held the second week of August.

-Mondays 6:00-8:00 pm at Foothills Athletic Park
+Monday 6:40-8:15 pm Foothills Athletic Park

-Thursdays 6:00-8:00 pm at Foothills Athletic Park
+Wednesday 6:40-8:15 pm Foothills Athletic Park

-Saturdays 11:00 am-1:00 pm at Glenmore Athletic Park
+Thursday 6:40-8:10 pm Glenmore Athletic Park